hassan-alnasser/Coronavirus-Factors/README.md

 ## Project Motivation<a name="motivation"></a>

 COVID-19 affects different people in different ways.
-For this project, I was interested in using the latest data on coronavirus pandemic from ourworldindata.org to understand and find answers for:
+In this project, I was interested in using the latest data on COVID-19 pandemic from ourworldindata.org to understand and find answers for:

-1. How Hospital Beds could helps in reducing coronavirus deaths?
+    1. How the increase of Hospital Beds could help in reducing COVID-19 deaths?
-2. Will Handwashing facilities existence improve coronavirus control?
+    2. Will Handwashing Facilities existence improve COVID-19 control?
-3. How could diabetes prevalence increase the total deaths of coronavirus?
+    3. How could diabetes prevalence increase the total deaths of COVID-19?

 ## File Descriptions <a name="files"></a>